Transition of $\alpha$-mixing in Random Iterations with Applications in Queuing Theory: Single server queuing systems

 To the best of our knowledge, Loynes was the first who studied the stability of waiting times under the assumption that the pair $(S,Z)$ is merely stationary and ergodic \cite{loynes1962}.
 Stability of $W_n$, $n\in\N$ means here that there exist a unique limit distribution of $W_n$ as $n\to\infty$, whatever the initialization $W_{0}$ is.
 Loynes introduced the terminology categorizing queues as 'subcritical' when $\E(S_0) < \E(Z_0)$, 'critical' when $\E(S_0) = \E(Z_0)$, and 'supercritical' when $\E(S_0) > \E(Z_0)$.
 Loynes proved for single-server queuing systems that subcritical queues are stable, supercritical queues are unstable and critical queues can be stable, properly substable, or unstable \cite{loynes1962}.

 Building upon Loynes's foundational work, Gy\"orfi and Morvai expanded and refined the understanding of these queuing systems in \cite{gyorfi2002}.
-They extended Loynes' result by proving that for subcritical queues, an even stronger version of stability called coupling holds also true.
-We say that the sequence $(W_n)_{n\in\N}$ is \emph{forward coupled} with $(W_n')_{n\in\N}$ if this latter sequence is stationary and ergodic and there is an almost surely finite random variable $\tau$ such that $W_n = W_n' $ for $n>\tau$.
+They extended Loynes' result by proving that for subcritical queues, an even stronger version of stability called \emph{forward coupling} holds also true (c.f.
+Definition \ref{def_fwd_cpl}).
 Gy\"orfi and Morvai's theorem concerning queues in this general setting reads as follows: \begin{theorem} Let $\xi_n = S_n-Z_{n+1}$ and assume that the process $(\xi_n)_{n\in\Z}$ is stationary and ergodic with $\E (S_0)<\E (Z_0)$.
 Then $(W_n)_{n\in\N}$ is forward coupled with a stationary and ergodic $(W_n')_{n\in\Z}$ such that $W_0'=\sup_{n\in\N} Y_n$, where $Y_0 = 0$ and $Y_n = \sum_{k=1}^n \xi_{-k}$, $n\ge 1$. \end{theorem}

 While the aforementioned theorems ensure that the distribution of waiting times converges to a well-defined limiting law, they regrettably do not furnish any insights into the properties of this stationary limit, nor do they shed light on the speed of convergence.
 When addressing the latter question, the only available rate estimate that comes to our aid is encapsulated in an inequality found in Theorem 4 on page 25 of \cite{bborovkov72}, which is expressed as: